AcalaNetwork/acala-evm-dev-docs/network/network-setup/connecting-to-a-public-network-with-local-rpc-node.md

   --subql https://subql-query-mandala.aca-staging.network
 ```

-Subquery urls can be found in [network configuration section](../network-configuration.md), and node urls can be found here(TODO).

-Also checkout the help command info for more details
+Also checkout the help command for more details
 ```
 npx @acala-network/eth-rpc-adapter --help
 ```